michielpost/DynamicDataCMS/src/DynamicDataCMS.Module.Auth.AzureAD/README.md

 }
 ```

-- Reference the DynamicDataCMS.Module.Micrio NuGet package
+- Reference the DynamicDataCMS.Module.Auth.AzureAD NuGet package
-- Add `.ConfigureMicrio()` to the UseDynamicDataCMS in Startup.cs
+- Add `.ConfigureDynamicDataCmsAuthAzureAD()` to the UseDynamicDataCMS in Startup.cs
 - Changes needed in the schema:
 Add a micrioField to the uploader options:
 ```json